anthrax3/ec2-puppet-deploy/README.md

 aws_secret_access_key = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

+You will also need password-less SSH keys installed on jumpboxes and puppet
+masters.

 ## Configuration
 All required settings are stored in the `config.yaml` file.
-You will also need
-password-less SSH keys installed on jumpboxes and puppetmasters.
+When configuring

-When configuring commands to run in `config.yaml` you would run a standard
+commands to run in `config.yaml` you would run a standard command with the line
-command with the line `- run: /path/to/command`.
-To run a command with sudo you
+`- run: /path/to/command`.
+To run a command with sudo you would use `sudo`
-would use `sudo` instead on `run`, like `- sudo: /path/to/command`.
-This
+instead on `run`, like `- sudo: /path/to/command`.
+This matches the command
-matches the command names that `fabric` uses.
-You'll need to make sure your SSH
+names that `fabric` uses.
+You'll need to make sure your SSH user is configured
-user is configured with sudo access for sudo commands to work (obviously).
+with sudo access for sudo commands to work (obviously).

-## Deploying Puppet Manifests to Puppetmasters
+## Deploying Puppet Manifests to Puppet masters
 To deploy puppet to an environment run `./deploy -e ENVIRONMENT`, where
 `ENVIRONMENT` matches the tag you've specified for the environment to deploy
-to. `fabric` will then SSH onto the puppet masters (via the correct jumpbox)
+to. `fabric` will then SSH onto the puppet masters (via the jumpbox for that
+environment)
 and run the given deployment commands.

 You can also specify the EC2 region to use on the commandline with the option